The Tourism Council of Thailand (TCT), the Association of Thai Travel

 Earlier, the TAT said flooding would only reduce international arrivals by 2 per cent.

-The private-sector groups and the TAT will also review the overall tourism picture and may revise down the projections for this year.
+The private-sector groups and the TAT will also review the overall

 TAT also lists hotels offering flood-relief accommodation for both locals and tourists at lowered prices through its website.